vin-lz/udacity-full-stack-web-developer-nanodegree-projects/README.md

 # udacity-full-stack-web-developer-nanodegree-projects
 This is a repository for Full Stack Web Developer Nanodegree at Udacity.
-Fall 2019
+Fall 2019 Code is modified to use Python 3 instead.
 ## Projects
 This respository includes following projects:
 * Log Analysis